gitspilo/baltech-policy/index.md

 I will serve child friendly ads through third party advertisement platform.
 *   [AdMob](https://support.google.com/admob/answer/6128543?hl=en)

-My app does not in-app purchase
+My app do not have any type of in-app purchases

 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do necessary actions.